 “When I think of Tyler Junior College, I think of what a leader you are in education,” Moran said to the board.
 “That leadership starts with the individuals who are in this room and who set the tone for the kind of character that you show as an institution.
 That leadership and decision-making is ultimately going to lead to great things in this community.

 “I applaud each of you for the leadership you’ve shown and implore that those of you who are coming onboard for another term continue that leadership and that character that is unique to East Texas and to Smith County.”

-Upon reconvening after the oaths, the TJC board elected officers for the coming two-year term, with Smith elected president; David Hudson, first vice president; and Lonny Uzzell, second vice president.
+Upon reconvening after the oaths of office, the TJC board elected officers for the coming two-year term, with Coker elected president; Rohn Boone, Place 9, first vice president; and Peggy Wagstaff Smith, Place 1, second vice president.

 TJC receives $20,000 rebate check from TXU

 During the board meeting, TXU Energy officials presented TJC with $20,000 in TXU GreenBack dollars.